 Now what this component is?
-This component is actually a key it is to be kept in the machine a key and key that we will set it and that we will lock the two different parts of the assembly.
+This component is actually a key, it is to be kept in the machine, a key that we will set it and that will lock the two different parts of the assembly.
 You can see the machine moving.
-So, other components are here like we work in additive manufacturing and subtractive manufacturing both in 4i lab, so in both the mode as we work.
+So, other components are here like we work in additive manufacturing and subtractive manufacturing both in 4i lab, so in both the modes we work.

 So, let us see the other parts which are manufactured here.
-See all these white components are manufactured using 3D printing ok.
-All these white components are from these 2D printing.
-So, let us see some other components for other models which are manufactured.
+See all these white components are manufactured using 3D printing, ok.
+All these white components are from these 3D printing.
+So, let us see some other components and other models which are manufactured.